jonathantwite/fe-setup/README.md

 ## 10. Combine build processes

-*del* as installed as a devDependency.
+*del* was installed as a devDependency.

 A new `clean` gulp task was created to delete the compiled JavaScript and CSS files.
 The default task was updated to run this `clean` task in series before the JavaScript and css tasks which run in parallel.